jkotlinski/gbchrono/README.md

 ## Participate

- 1. Find a reasonably accurate timer (e.g. smartwatch, smartphone).
+ 1. Find an accurate timer (e.g. smartwatch, smartphone).
  2. Install gbchrono.gb on a Game Boy flash cartridge.
  3. Start your Game Boy. gbchrono.gb will beep to show that is it ready.
-Ready your timer.
+Prepare your timer.
- 4. With a quick tap, simultaneously start timer and press A on Game Boy.
-The beep will stop.
+ 4. Simultaneously start timer and tap A on Game Boy.
+The measurement starts when the button is released.
- 5. Let your Game Boy run overnight.
+ 5. Let your Game Boy run for a long time.
+Maybe overnight?
- 6. With a quick tap, simultaneously stop timer and press A on Game Boy.
+ 6. Simultaneously stop timer and tap A on Game Boy.
+The measurement stops when the button is released.
  7. The Game Boy will now show some digits that tell the elapsed time.
  8. Enter the data on the Google Sheet.